gimbal-ghost/gimbal-ghost/README.md

 # 👻 Gimbal Ghost CLI
-Generate a 3d video of your transmitter sticks from blackbox flight data.
+Generate a 3d video of your transmitter gimbal sticks from blackbox flight data.

+Say goodbye to the stick cam that takes up real estate in your video.
+It's like a ghost is moving your transmitter gimbals for you.

 ## 💻 Local Development
 The following dependencies will be needed to develop locally: